Audun Otterstad

 Audun Otterstad (born 14 June 1991) is a Norwegian politician for the Labour Party.

-He hails from Skaun.
+He hails from Skaun Municipality.
 He was elected as a deputy representative to the Parliament of Norway from Sør-Trøndelag in 2013.
 As Trond Giske from Sør-Trøndelag was a member of the outgoing Stoltenberg's Second Cabinet, Otterstad met as a regular representative during the two weeks before the cabinet change.